I’m warming to Pink!

 Walking through the wooden archway visitors are greeted by whimsical romantic back garden that dances with color anew, golden yew globes, a spin with spiral box pyramid.

 Forest green grass in fashionable stripes, edges so crisp as if cut by glass, topiary hedges kept sharp, to bite.

 Balustrade and rustic bricks a backdrop view for strong pinks and passion, purple to bursting, swaying grasses, bold clashes, Roses a few.

-I cannot help but smile as I walk by this area, I just come here to observe my favourite plants at play.
+I cannot help but smile as I walk by this area, I just come here to observe my favorite plants at play.

 Happy rustic heleniums in altered shades of bronze, plates of mustard Achillea with a ruddy reddish hue.
-Diascia, Echincea and my favourite Geranium in blue.
+Diascia, Echinacea and my favorite Geranium in blue.

 Just this Spring I mixed shades of Bergamot for glow, edges of Eryngium and Festuca a shimmer below, dwarfed by swaying heliotrope heads of Verbena, purples the pink away.

 Verbena a favourite with tall wavering stems, planted with Stipa gigantea and Dierama for windblown delight.
 Looking forward to seeing this winning combination shine.

 Francoa sonchifolia and the sunscorched marbled foliage of Brunnera Jack Frost a happy combination.